India and Indonesia, Online

 All trainers agreed that the exchange between the two countries is of great benefit and should be continued on a two-monthly basis.

 For this reason, also other types of cooperation were considered, and some interesting ideas were discussed.
-As both trainer working groups are represented by the Merck Group, and as healthcare is a priority area of the Alliance for Integrity, it was decided to have further discussions on activities in the healthcare sector.
+As both trainer working groups are represented by the Merck Group, and as healthcare is a priority area of the Alliance for Integrity, a decision was made to have further discussions on activities in the healthcare sector.
 In this context, Devi Lovina, representative of the Indonesian chapter of the UN Global Compact Network, also suggested activities in the fields of business and human rights, especially in labour and environmental issues.

 The trainers decided to hold another meeting later in July to continue the discussions and to decide on further details of the trial sessions for the roll-out of the digital business integrity training in Asia.